mend-dev/BTD6Rogue/LATEST.md

-Version 1.3:
+Version 1.5:

 NEW FEATURES:
+- PHAYZE (before Ninja Kiwi started the boss event :p)
-- Lych Boss
+- Rerolling towers
-- Fixed the dumb bug where same tower in a choice messes which upgrades you get
-- Removed the scuffed "10 mil" upgrade in favor of actually locking upgrades
-- Changed the difficulty icons
-- Nerfed Early Game
-- Buffed mid-late game

-Upcoming in Version 1.4+:
+Upcoming in Version 1.6+:
-- Dreadbloon Boss
 - Difficulties effecting costs
-- Mod settings
 - Modifiers
 - Artifacts
 - Banana Farmer, Pontoon, and Portable Lake as towers you can get